crosbya1/multi-level-occupancy/README.md

-## **Details on Bayesian Lasso implementation**

-# We implemented the Bayesian Lasso procedure for each model type (additive, interactive, and total human footprint) at each scale using all coefficients and interactions on the block-level portion of the model, with specific variables depending on which model type was being estimated.
-Similar to Gerber et al. ([2015](#ref-gerber2015)) and Stevens and Conway ([2019](#ref-Stevens2019)), we searching over 50 potential values of prior variance for the Laplace distribution ranging from 0.1–5 on the log scale, which translated to ~1.1–148 when transformed.
-We selected the optimal prior for each model type at each scale by comparing models using Watanabe-Akaike Information Criterion (WAIC, [Watanabe 2010](#ref-watanabe2010)).

 # For implementation in JAGS, we specified the double exponential distribution as the prior distribution for all block-level variables as:

 # ‘beta.block\[i\] ~ ddexp(0, lambda)’ (see model code above), where lambda was the prior variance value for each realization of the model.